The easiest vegan chickpea burgers! Deliciously savory, crispy on the outside, soft on the inside and packed with flavor.

 I knew I wanted to use onion and garlic, but adding raw onion to the food processor with the chickpeas and other ingredients would have added too much moisture.
 So the solution was to cook them first!

-Then add them to the food processor with drained chickpeas, cilantro, a little flour and some spices.
+- Then add them to the food processor with drained chickpeas, cilantro, a little flour and some spices and process them until well mixed.

 We tried it both ways and liked them a lot both ways.
 So it’s really an optional step if you have the time to do it or feel so inclined.
 It also works as a ‘fix’ if your burgers ended up too squishy.